Colombian Professional Baseball League: History

 The league again added two new expansion teams for the 2019–2020 season: Gigantes de Barranquilla and Vaqueros de Montería.
 Vaqueros went on to become league champions in their inaugural season.
 They would also become the first team to represent Colombia in the Caribbean Series, after the LPB made its debut in the tournament's 2020 edition (replacing the Cuban National Series, which could appear due to visa issues).

 After the outbreak of the COVID-19 pandemic, the LPB established a "bubble" format for the 2020–21 and 2021–22 seasons, with all games being played in Barranquilla.
 The pandemic also saw both Leones and Toros withdraw from the league.
 Gigantes were expected to fold after the 2021–22 season, but managed to return the next year.

 For the 2022–23 season, the league announced it was considering adding an expansion team in Bolívar.
 This was confirmed in September, when it was announced that the expansion team would be placed in Cartagena.
 Getsemaní Leones de La Trinidad, founded in 1933 as an amateur team, had petitioned to join the league for over a year, but their entrance was delayed by COVID-19.
 However, before the start of the season, the league announced that both Getsemaní and Gigantes would not play due to financial difficulties; instead, Toros returned after a two-year absence, keeping the league at four teams.
 In 2023, the league announced that Leones and Gigantes would return for the 2023–24 season, bringing the number of teams back to six.

 Teams and stadiums

-Five teams from the country's Caribbean region compete in the league.
+Four teams from the country's Caribbean region compete in the league.